matthewpottinger/BYOD-UK-Blueprint-AutoScripts/README.md

 ## CA-Policies-Import.ps1 ##

-Imports Conditional Access policies from the "JSON\CA JSON folder" into tenant with the correct permissions in Readonly mode
+Imports Conditional Access policies from the [JSON\CA JSON](JSON/CA JSON) folder into tenant with the correct permissions in Readonly mode

 ## MAM-Policies-Import.ps1 ##